toggl/toggl_api_docs/reports/weekly.md

 #Weekly report#

 The weekly report gives aggregated 7 day durations or earnings grouped by users and projects.
+The `until` parameter is ignored for weekly report, 7 days starting from since are shown.

 Additional parameters for this report are:
 * grouping: users/projects, default projects.
 If one grouping is selected, the other acts as subgrouping.
 * calculate: time/earnings, default time

 ##Response##